 Lassiter, 75, remembers a small community of two-story row houses that also housed Castle Point employees and their families.
 Like other children in the community, he attended a one-room school where the students in the same grade occupied the same row of desks.
-The community also (Continued on Page 15)
+The community also

-Sharlene Stout

-Photo by Nancy LeVine
+Sharlene Stout Photo by Nancy LeVine